 Keep your birthday party favors simple.
 Instead of stuffing gift bags with toys and other knick-knacks, fill them with candy and party pictures.
 Set up a Polaroid booth and take candid pictures of the guests.
 Stick these pictures on a photo wall and let the guests pick and choose the ones they want to bring home as a souvenir.
 This a more personalized birthday party favor to thank your guests.

 Your child’s birthday should be a day for the family to celebrate, not a day to worry about the party bill.
 Remember to set a budget and stick with it.
 There’s really no need to splurge.
-Use these birthday party planning tips to save.
+Use these inexpensive birthday party ideas to save.
 As long as you create an environment where everyone has fun and the party ends with your child feeling special and loved, you’ve thrown a successful party that everyone will treasure in the years to come.

-I hope you found these thrifty birthday party planning tips helpful.
+I hope you found these birthday party planning tips helpful.
 You can get lots more fun birthday party ideas here.